 - Kurt Rosenwinkel – Gibson ES-335 and D’Angelico NYSS-3

 - Emily Remler – Gibson ES-330

 - The primary advantage of a semi-hollow guitar is that it tames the feedback that hollow body guitars are prone to.
-In addition, it retains some of the warm, round tones that hollow body guitars are famous for without sacrificing the sharper, more focused sounds of a solid-body guitar.
+In addition, it retains some of the warm, round tones that traditional jazz guitars are famous for without sacrificing the sharper, more focused sounds of a solid-body guitar.

-- A semi-hollow body guitar is more versatile compared to a hollow body guitar.
+- A semi-hollow body guitar is more versatile compared to a classic jazz guitar.

 - Semi-hollows sound “jazzier” compared to solid body guitars.

 - They are better suited for distorted sounds, that’s why they are used by jazz guitarists such as John Scofield and rock guitarists such as Dave Grohl.

 - The main disadvantage of these guitars is that they do lose some warmth of a hollow body guitar.
 However, the sounds are still very similar, and jazz musicians like Larry Carlton and John Scofield have traditionally favored this guitar as their signature instrument.